freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/compare-scopes-of-the-var-and-let-keywords.md

 // returns 3
 ```

-This behavior will cause problems if you were to create a function and store it for later use inside a for loop that uses the <code>i</code> variable.
-This is because the stored function will always refer to the value of the updated global <code>i</code> variable.
+This behavior will cause problems if you were to create a function and store it for later use inside a for loop that uses the `i` variable.
+This is because the stored function will always refer to the value of the updated global `i` variable.

 ```js
 var printNumTwo;